IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

    xrt ./deployment/config
    ```

-4. **Check OPC-UA Browser**:
+4. **Check OPC UA Browser**:

-    Now if XRT is set up correctly you should see no error on the console output and be able to connect to the OPC-UA Server using the [OPC-UA Browser](http://0.0.0.0:8080/) and by entering your machines IP address into the 'Enter connection address' box (you can find this using `ip addr`).
+    Now if XRT is set up correctly you should see no error on the console output and be able to connect to the OPC UA Server using the [OPC-UA Browser](http://0.0.0.0:8080/) and by entering your machines IP address into the 'Enter connection address' box (you can find this using `ip addr`).

     When the Security pop up come up just click 'SAVE AND CONNECT' as for this example no security is set.